vsluydts/bioroddis/readme.md

     @article{sluydts_drivers_2024,
     title = {Drivers of host-pathogen community assemblies in European forests and urban green spaces}, journal = {bioRxiv},
-    author = {Sluydts, Vincent and Leirs, Herwig and Charbonnel, Nathalie}, year = {2024}
+    author = {Sluydts, Vincent and Bouilloud, Maria and Galan, Maxime and Alburkat, Hussein and Bordes Anais and Bourret, Vincent and Colombo, Valeria and DeBruyn, Luc and Dutra, Lara and Eccard, Jana and Firozpoor, Jasmin and Gallet, Romain and Grzybek, Maciej and Henttonen, Heiki and Jacob, jens and McManus, andrew and Sironen, Tarja and Stuart, Peter and Tatard, Caroline and Roche, Benjamin and Leirs, Herwig and Charbonnel, Nathalie}, year = {2024}
     }

 ZENODO repository associated with the 16Sv4 rRNA gene data from the
 spleen:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12518286.svg)](https://doi.org/10.5281/zenodo.12518286)

 ZENODO repository associated with the 16Sv4 rRNA gene data from the